 Without the addition of MGLF, if back up price is used and estimated correctly by PTs, it could end up with large payments to the participant which would not be reflective of the intent of the Code.
 Instead the addition of the min/max algebra will not have huge impact but it should be corrected.

 Discussion took place relating to the change to introduce QMLF at length.
 The issue of the necessity of this system change was also discussed.
 It was advised that this was a high impact / low probability event.
 Interconnector Alternate questioned the possible infrequency of such an occurrence and asked for more worked examples with less extreme values to better understand the Modification Proposal and the related risks with not fixing this issue.
-Members expressed the opinion that this is considered to be self-policing and there are lots of system changes with priority over this one.
+Members expressed the opinion that this is considered to be self-policing (e.g. role of MMU unit and REMIT legislation) and there are lots of system changes with priority over this one.

-Chair voiced concern of the risk this issue may pose to the Socialisation Fund and acknowledged the fact that more pressing system changes were required.
-The role of the Market Monitoring Unit was discussed and the idea of over regulation.
+Chair voiced concern of the risk this issue may pose to the Socialisation Fund as demonstrated in the example given by the proposer in their presentation, but acknowledged the fact that more pressing system changes were required.
+The role of the Market Monitoring Unit was discussed and the idea of over regulation as well as the fact that collateral obligations should deter the likelihood of this risk arising.

 The SEMO Member expressed the view that as well from the desire to mitigate against the potentially high materiality impact of the low probability high impact event described, there appeared also to be an argument in principle for limiting the supplier hedge at the strike price via difference payments to QMLF.
-They went on to state that in their view it was unusual for an option contract to apply a different volume to the payment made when the option is in the money than it does to the coupon paid to purchase the option.
+They went on to state that in their view it was unusual for an option contract to apply a different volume to the payment made when the option is in the money, than it does to the coupon paid to purchase the option.
 The SEMO Member also questioned whether retaining the existing provisions which allow the hedge via difference payments to exceed QMLF could lead to a situation whereby payments in for volumes in excess of QMLF for one or more Supplier could result in the socialisation fund being depleted to the detriment of other Suppliers.
 RA member asked if this could be implemented by applying a tolerance limit to the MGLF and proposer agreed to investigate the option.

-The proposer explained that there were two elements to this modification proposal and the second element in relation to the min/max algebra needed to be corrected.
+The proposer explained that there were two elements to this modification proposal and the second element in relation to the min/max algebra needed to be corrected, and even if just this min/ max algebra was corrected that of itself would also require system changes.
 It was agreed that the Proposer would draft a separate version of this Modification Proposal focusing solely on the Min/Max Algebra issue to be considered separately while providing more details of QMLF with less extreme values.

 Decision